harrymt/blog/_posts/2016-05-18-sleep-tracking.md

 ## Fitbit - Steps

-A few months later, I managed to get my hands on a Fitbit Flex and was so happy to find it was MUCH simpler to track my sleep!
+Months later, I managed to get my hands on a Fitbit Flex and tracking my sleep was MUCH simpler!
-I simply used <a href="//ifttt.com/recipes/173925-document-your-daily-activity-in-a-google-spreadsheet">this</a> **IFTTT** trigger and it started logging whenever I slept!
+Use <a href="//ifttt.com/recipes/173925-document-your-daily-activity-in-a-google-spreadsheet">this</a> **IFTTT** trigger and it starts logging whenever you sleep!
-However, using Sleep Cycle was an interesting process where I utilised multiple services to achieve a goal.
-So I'm glad I did it!
+Using Sleep Cycle was an interesting process where I utilised services to achieve a goal.
+I'm glad I did it!